 We are still working on regulating my supply, and you are taking medication for GERD which means I can put you down, and you are a much happier baby.
 We have been experimenting with different bottles and nipples (with different shapes and flow rates) and I am so worried because you have yet to really take one.
 I hear that some babies will take just enough milk to get by, and then wait for mama to get home.
 That’s okay with me because I hate pumping, but I do worry for whoever will be here with you trying to help you get by.
 Hopefully you’ll learn that I will always, always return.

 Yanzi has been helping soothe my anxiety when away from you and when I hear your cries, but wow, how hard it has been to resist the urge to run to you.
+It physically hurts.
 The other night she held me while I tried to get some sleep and you cried downstairs.
 I know you are in good hands (the very best hands), but the urge is so deep.
 Still, I cannot get through medical school on 2-3 hour chunks of sleep, can I?

 To that end, I have no idea how we will get through the next few days, weeks, and months but we will take it moment by moment and by accepting help when it is offered (which is easier said than done).

 Angela, Athena, and Kristin cooked meals for me so that I’ll have lunch for the next few weeks at school.
 Julia and Liv brought a pancake breakfast to me in bed while I nursed you and pumped this morning.
 And Yanzi had my bike and helmet waiting for me when I walked out the door and then rode with me to school this morning and walked me to class.

 Your Michigan grandmother helped Matt get to the doctor’s office for more shots.
 Matt was able to calm you after your shots (he’s truly amazing), and so I was bummed when I got out of my hour small group meeting and saw a text that said “here!”